South African Class U 2-6-2+2-6-2

 The South African Railways Class U 2-6-2+2-6-2 of 1927 was an articulated steam locomotive.

 In 1927, the South African Railways placed ten Class U Union Garratt articulated steam locomotives with a 2-6-2+2-6-2 Double Prairie type wheel arrangement in service.
 The locomotive design embodied the Garratt design at the front end and the Modified Fairlie design at the rear end.

 Manufacturer

 Specifications for the Class GJ 2-6-2+2-6-2 Garratt locomotive were prepared by Colonel F.R.
 Collins DSO, Chief Mechanical Engineer of the South African Railways (SAR) in 1925, but the class designation was changed to Class U when orders for its design and construction were placed with Maffei in Munich, Germany.
-The locomotive design deviated from the Garratt principle, the patent of which was held by Beyer, Peacock and Company, and the end result was a hybrid locomotive, part Garratt and part Modified Fairlie.
+The locomotive design deviated from the Garratt principle, the patent of which was held by Beyer, Peacock & Company, and the result was a hybrid locomotive, part Garratt and part Modified Fairlie.
 Ten locomotives were delivered in 1927, numbered in the range from 1370 to 1379.